pallets-eco/flask-admin/doc/introduction.rst

 at https://github.com/flask-admin/Flask-Admin/tree/master/examples/auth-flask-login.

-The main drawback is that you still need to implement all of the relevant login, registration and account management views yourself.
+The main drawback is that you still need to implement all of the relevant login, registration, and account management views yourself.

 Using Flask-Security